macroscian/guermantes/content/post/2020-04-18-why-guermantes.md

 keywords:
   - literature
 ---
-*Guermantes* is a place, family name, and leitmotif that pervades Marcel Proust's magnificent novel *In Search of Lost Time*; faced with chosing a name for my blog, a tribute to my favourite novel seemed as good as any.
+*Guermantes* is a place, a family name, and a leitmotif that pervades Marcel Proust's magnificent novel *In Search of Lost Time*; faced with chosing a name for my blog, a tribute to my favourite novel seemed as good as any.